AimeeKnight/AimeeKnight.github.io/about.md

 grit.
-Outside of work, I’m a panelist on the [JavaScript Jabber](https://devchat.tv/js-jabber/) and [Angular Air](https://angularair.com/) podcasts, a co-organizer for [CharmCityJS](http://charmcityjs.com/), Board Director for [Operation Code](https://operationcode.org/), and an avid runner.
+Outside of work, I’m a panelist on the [JavaScript Jabber](https://devchat.tv/js-jabber/) and [Angular Air](https://angularair.com/) podcasts, a co-organizer for [CharmCityJS](http://charmcityjs.com/), and an avid runner.
 I’m a type A personality, and I’m not at peace, unless I have a set of challenges in front of me.
 As a former bootcamper, I also really enjoy mentoring current students, and helping out at [Baltimore NodeSchool](http://nodeschool.io/baltimore/).